 The Language Show caters for several overlapping groups.
 First, teachers of modern foreign languages (to children infant through to 18).
 Second, teachers of English as a foreign language Third, language professionals such as translators and interpreters.
 Fourth, recent language graduates looking to forge a career in any of these fields.
 Adult independent language leaners will enjoy browsing the stands, talking to stall holders and the free taster classes.
 My impression is that the organisers have been trying to boost the number of talks aimed as us over the last couple of years as well.

 I’ve been attending with enthusiasm annually since 2013.
 You can check out my 2014 review and review and vlogs from 2015, 2016, 2017, 2018 and 2019.
-The event was held online in 2020 and 2021 and will be again in November 2022.
+The event has been held online only since 2020.

 ExpoLingua

-Dates: ExpoLingua Berlin 1-2 December 2023.
+Dates: ExpoLingua Berlin 15-16 Novebmer 2024.

 Accommodation/catering: no.